Engine Design & Classification:

 - Flywheel, Clutch assembly, Clutch housing, Transmission

-According to the arrangement of cylinders, an engine is classified primarily into following categories:
+According to the arrangement of cylinders, an engine is classified primarily into the following categories:

-However, most commonly used engines in automotive applications are Inline, V, W, and Flat engine designs.
+However, the most commonly used engines in automotive applications are Inline, V, W, and Flat engine designs.

 This is a newer generation engine design.
 In this engine construction, the cylinders are at an angle.
 The angle between the cylinders form a 'V' shape and that is why it is a 'V' engine design.
 Read More.